icetornado/Statistical-InferencStatistical-Inference-Course-Project/project.md

 Trieu Tran
 September 21, 2015
 ## Synopsis
 This is the first part of the course project for the statistical inference class.
-The goal of this project is performing some statistical inference works such as, exploring inference by using simulation functionality of R to study the exponential distribution then comparing it with Central Limit Theorem.
+The goal of this project is performing some statistical inferential works such as, exploring inference by using simulation functionality of R to study the exponential distribution then comparing it with Central Limit Theorem.